 Why This Matters

 Modern society is inundated with strategists who use the ultra-famous Art of War as a guide for interacting with those around them.
-Executives, lawyers, business school professors, corporate sales and marketing departments, sports coaches and dating guides are all known to use this ultra-famous text.
+Many executives, lawyers, business schools, corporate sales and marketing departments, sports coaches and dating guides have described using this ultra-famous text.

 On one hand, we have the truth.
 And on the other — you would think — we have lies.
 As it turns out, lies are only a fraction of the issues faced by truth-seekers.
 There’s a staggering assortment of strategies used to hide and subvert the truth.